OffchainLabs/nitro/docs/proving/WASMToWAVM.md

 ## `br_table`

-`br_table` is translated to an `ArbitraryJumpIf` for each possible branch in the table, and then if none of the checks hit, an `ArbitraryJump` to the default level.
+`br_table` is translated to a check for each possible branch in the table, and then if none of the checks hit, a branch of the default level.

+Each of the non-default branches has a conditional jump to a section afterwards, containing a `drop` for the selector, and then a jump to the target branch.

 ## `local.tee`